11 Sneaky Ways Travel Sites May Trick You

 Some "true" experiences may not be as real as you think!

 Have you ever asked yourself if a travel website is trustworthy?
-I want to share my seven years of experience with you collected as an owner and editor-in-chief working for two global travel portals, with over a million annual page visits.
+I want to share my eight years of experience with you collected as an owner and editor-in-chief working for two global travel portals, with over a million annual page visits.

 We both in the morning on South Kaibab Trail